 - Moving the preparedness, release prevention, and contingency/emergency planning procedures for large quantity generators

 DTSC is running an email list for hazardous waste professionals who want to track the progress of Generator Improvements Rule adoption.
 You can subscribe to the list here.

 Read California’s Generator Improvements adoption plan on DTSC’s website.

 Generator Improvements Rule Spreading Nationwide

 states must adopt the mandatory provisions of the Generator Improvements Rule, and many already have.
 Most recently, the updated requirements took effect in Arizona and Washington

 on March 1 and April 28, 2019, respectively.
 [Map updated as of 10/9/2020]

 Annual DTSC Hazardous Waste Training (Title 22)

-In July, join an expert Lion instructor to learn what you need to know to manage hazardous waste in California under the latest regulations.
-The California Hazardous Waste Management Workshops
+Learn what you need to know to manage hazardous waste in California under the latest regulations.
+The California Hazardous Waste Management

 .
-You will leave with in-depth knowledge of the DTSC regulations, feeling confident in your ability to implement and comply with Title 22 regs at your facility.
+You will gain in-depth knowledge of the DTSC regulations, feeling confident in your ability to implement and comply with Title 22 regs at your facility.